Communications

 Messaging to Reduce Risk in Areas with Lower Vaccination Rates

 COVID-19 messaging changes rapidly and some health departments may face challenges with developing health messaging that reaches all communities.
 In areas with lower vaccination rates and among populations with a degree of vaccine hesitancy, it is vitally important to promote a layered approach to risk mitigation.
+While this resource was originally developed for COVID-19, the methods and approach could easily be applied to other circumstances.

 Learn more >>